 It was deja vu all over again when Ernie Whitt also collected his second home run of the game to lead off the fifth.
 After five innings of play, the Blue Jays had pounded the Baltimore Orioles pitching staff for six home runs.

-Not wanting to feel left out, George Bell joined Rance Mulliniks and Ernie Whitt in the two home run club as he knocked his second home run of the afternoon off Mike Kinnunen.
+Not wanting to feel left out, George Bell joined Rance Mulliniks and Ernie Whitt in the two home run club as he knocked his second home run of the game off Mike Kinnunen.

 At this point with a comfortable 10-2 lead, Blue Jays manager Jimy Williams felt the game was pretty much in the bag as he let Tony Fernandez, George Bell and Lloyd Moseby take a breather, and substituted them for Manuel Lee, Lou Thornton and Rob Ducey.